sciencesowhat/sciencesowhat.github.io/_posts/2015-08-13-how-do-phonebooks-stay-together.md

 tags: [physics, friction, forces]
 comments: true
 landing: true
-descriptions: The true source of the strength of interleaved phonebooks is discovered to be the same as Chinese finger traps.
+description: The true source of the strength of interleaved phonebooks is discovered to be the same as Chinese finger traps.
 ---

 We have all marveled at the astonishing feat of being able to hold up massive amounts of weight with only phonebooks.
 [Mythbusters even went so far as to use tanks](https://www.youtube.com/watch?v=hOt-D_ee-JE) to try to pull apar the phone books.
 Since then, however, the origin of this phenomenon has remained very elusive and escaped full description.